sahilian/LearnJava/README.md

-# A practice project on Java
+# Practice projecta on Java